epfml/disco/docs/TASK.md

 The `Task` class contains all the crucial information for training the model (batchSize, learningRate, ...) and also the scheme of distributed learning (federated or decentralized), along with other meta data about the model and data.

-> In the appendix (end of this document) you find all possible [`TrainingInformation`](../discojs/discojs-core/src/task/training_information.ts) parameters with a short description.
+The [`TrainingInformation` object](../discojs/src/task/training_information.ts) of a task contains all the customizable parameters and their descriptions.

-As an example, the task class for `simple-face` can be found [here](../discojs/discojs-core/src/default_tasks/simple_face.ts), suppose our own task is a binary classification for age detection (similar to simple face), then we could write:
+As an example, the task class for `simple-face` can be found [here](../discojs/discojs-core/src/default_tasks/simple_face.ts).
+Suppose our own task is a binary classification for age detection (similar to simple face), then we could write: